All Episodes

 The sergeant-at-arms will secure order by removing those engaging in disruption.

-If the sergeant at arms will secure order removing those engaged in disruption.
+If the sergeant-in-arms will secure order, removing those engaged in disruption, here's Durbin.

 Was it tense, relaxed, definitive, or ambiguous?

-Did uh Maliki allay some of your concerns about the Hezbow's there?
+Did Malachi allay some of your concerns about the Hezbo's there?

 I asked him directly if he believes that Hezbollah is a terrorist organization, and he would not respond.

-His foreign minister went a step further and said that in a meeting of Arab States they had joined in the criticism of Hezbollah.
+His foreign minister went a step further and said that at a meeting of Arab states, they had joined in the criticism of Hezbollah.

 I do.

-A bunch of guys who refuse to go along with stated American policy, foreign policy, are demanding that the Prime Minister of Iraq do that what what do what they will not do.
+A bunch of guys who refuse to go along with stated American policy, foreign policy, are demanding that the prime minister of Iraq do what they will not do.

 These guys don't get behind President Bush.

-These guys have done everything they could to sabotage our foreign policy where it uh involves Iraq.
+These guys have done everything they could to sabotage our foreign policy where it involves Iraq.

 He didn't tell us a damn thing we wanted to hear.